guireibar/teamcity-documentation/topics/create-pipeline.md

 TeamCity allows saving a project's settings in Kotlin or XML.
 That's what we did with the sample project, so you can easily import it to your server.
 To do this:
 1. Go to __Administration | Projects__ and click __Create project__.
 2. In the _Repository URL_ field, enter the [sample project's](https://github.com/mkjetbrains/TodoApp-NoChain-KTS) URL and click __Proceed__.
+   >__Fork sample projects to get full control__
+   >Note that the sample settings lead to a source repository whose editing is restricted.
+To be able to tweak the source code during the tutorial, you need to fork both the settings repo and the [source code repo](https://github.com/mkjetbrains/todoapp-backend).
+Change the values of `namesAndTags` and `url` values in the `.teamcity/settings.kts` file, so they correspond to your GitHub account.
+This step is completely optional — feel free to just use our sample sources for a quick walkthrough.
 3. TeamCity will detect the `settings.kts` file, which corresponds to a TeamCity project's settings saved in Kotlin format.
 Leave the default settings and proceed.
-4. TeamCity will import the sample project's settings and redirect you to its __Global Settings__ page.
+4. TeamCity will import the sample project's settings and redirect you to its __General Settings__ page.
 Here, you can find the _TodoBackend_ subproject.
 Click it to see all the created build configurations.

 Now you can start chaining them.

->__Fork sample projects to get full control__
-> Note that the sample settings lead to a source repository whose editing is restricted.
-To be able to tweak the source code during the tutorial, we suggest that you fork both the settings repo and the [source code repo](https://github.com/mkjetbrains/todoapp-backend).
-Then, you will need to change the values of `namesAndTags` and `url` values in the `.teamcity/settings.kts` file, so they correspond to your GitHub account.
-This is completely optional — feel free to just use our sample sources for a quick walkthrough.

 ## Configure Artifact Dependency

-The _TodoApp_ build configuration compiles a `.jar` application and publishes it to the `build/libs/` directory on a [build agent](build-agent.md).
+The _TodoApp_ build configuration compiles a `.jar` application and publishes it to the `build/libs/` directory.
 The _TodoImage_ config builds a Docker image out of this `.jar`.

 To pass the `.jar` from one config to another, we need to create an __artifact dependency__ between them.
 This way, when each new _TodoApp_ build finishes and produces an artifact, TeamCity will use this artifact in the following _TodoImage_ build.